 Welcome to our community Cynthia!
 You can find her on:

 Your Art Bud: Dear Cynthia Xing, it’s my pleasure to have you here with us today 🙂 Tell our readers a little bit about yourself?

 Cynthia Xing: Greetings from Beijing!
-I’m Cynthia Xing, working as a full-time illustrator in an internet company.
-I am good at applying graphical style, bright color and photography into my visual design.
+I’m Cynthia Xing, working as a full-time illustrator for an internet company.
+I am good at applying a graphical style, bright color and photography into my visual design.

 Y: When did you first start drawing?

 She said I was crazy about coloring the children’s book when I was little.
 So she sent me to painting class to encourage my interest.
 I had the classes until the age of 13.

 - save these images to Pinterest so you will never lose them! 🙂

 Y: What does Art mean to you?
 What kind of role does it take in your life?